grumpycoders/iec-60908/README.md

 to use a matrix multiplication to be calculated.
 The reasoning for C2 to be in the middle of the data line is to be more equidistant from C1 in terms of data frequency, to better cover scratches and holes.
+ - When locating and correcting errors, Reed Solomon no longer has concepts of which bytes are from the initial message, and which are from the error correcting code.
+This means that, despite being in a different location in the frame, the C1 and C2 codes are decoded and corrected using the same exact algorithm.
- - Theoretically, Reed Solomon can correct only 2 bytes when 4 recovery bytes have been used, but since the EFM encoder can also detect invalid sequences of bits, this is an added information sent to the Reed Solomon decoder known as "erasures", and can end up correcting more bytes as a result.
+ - Theoretically, Reed Solomon can correct only 2 bytes when 4 recovery bytes have been used, but since the EFM decoder can also detect invalid sequences of bits, this is an added information sent to the Reed Solomon decoder known as "erasures", and can end up correcting more bytes as a result.